morganhah99/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."
+"As a customer, I want to easily browse through the catalog of products so that I can quickly find what I want to buy.
+By implementing a user-friendly and organized layout of the pages, we can make users' online shopping experience quick and easy.
+This will enable us to increase customer satisfaction and loyalty, and drive sales revenue.
+By following Agile principles and best practices in UX design, we can quickly and effectively deliver a responsive and intuitive browsing experience that meets the needs of our customers.
+This will allow us to differentiate ourselves from competitors and build a strong online presence, setting us up for sustained growth and success in the long run."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.

 # List initiatives related to this theme